xkosd02/aad-guest-accounts-owner-stamp/README.md

 AuditLog.Read.All
 User.ReadWrite.All

 MSAL.PS module is used for obtaining Graph access token for convenience.
-This can be easily replaced with your own code if you want to only use pure PowerShell without module dependencies.
+This can be easily replaced with your own code if you want to only use pure PowerShell without any module dependencies.